emilynakano/repo-provas/README.md

 # Put your DATABASE_URL, which must be a url that follows the example: 'postgres://youruser:yourpassword@localhost:5432/yourdatabase'
 # Put your PORT, which must be a port of the aplication.
 # Put your JWT_SECRET_KEY, which is a key that must be a string.
-# Put your SENDGRID_API_KEY, which is a key that must be a string and provided by senGgrid
+# Put your SENDGRID_API_KEY, which is a key that must be a string and provided by sendGgrid
 # Put your SENDGRID_EMAIL, which is a email that you provided to sendGgrid

 # Finally, make a copy of '.env.example' to '.env'.